google/highway/README.md

 Bazel is also supported for building, but it is not as widely used/tested.

-When building for Arm v7, a limitation of current compilers requires you to add `-DHWY_CMAKE_ARM7:BOOL=ON` to the CMake command line; see #834 and #1032.
+When building for Armv7, a limitation of current compilers requires you to add `-DHWY_CMAKE_ARM7:BOOL=ON` to the CMake command line; see #834 and #1032.
 We understand that work is underway to remove this limitation.